Sensitive Choice

 Volatile Organic Compound Uses Potential health concern

-Formaldehyde Used in the manufacture of resins and plastics, mostly in the wood-products industry and adhesives.
-Also released from tobacco smoke.
-Exposure to low levels irritates the eyes, nose and throat, and can cause allergies affecting the skin and lungs.
+Exposure to low levels may irritate the eyes, nose and throat, and can cause allergies affecting the skin and lungs.
 Higher exposure can cause significant damage, even death.
-It is also known to trigger or increase asthma including childhood asthma and is a human carcinogen.
+It can trigger or worsen asthma symptoms, including in children, and is a human carcinogen.

 Ethylbenzene Primarily used in the production of styrene and synthetic polymers as well as a number of other uses, such as paints and inks.
 Eye, throat and respiratory sensitivity can occur at higher levels.